 Level of Application

-the key components of a developmentally appropriate practice (
+<![if !supportLists]>· <![endif]>Explain the key components of a developmentally appropriate practice (DAP) for young children.

 This course, Program Planning, has been divided into four chapters.
-The first chapter will discuss numerous considerations for planning and implementing a comprehensive, research-based curriculum for young children.
+It discusses numerous considerations for planning and implementing a comprehensive, research-based curriculum for young children.
+Included will be topics such as Universal Design for Learning (UDL), Understanding by Design (UbD), differentiated instruction, and the use of developmentally appropriate technology for young children.
 Various perspectives on the history and theory behind early childhood education and child development will be examined, in addition to discussing various forms of diversity among children.
 We will also discuss what curriculum is, and identify guidelines presented by the National Association for the Education of Young Children (NAEYC) for appropriate curriculum for young children through eight years of age.
 We will take an overall look at the basic steps for creating an appropriate curriculum, planning a daily schedule, and creating lesson plans and activities for early childhood programs.
 In addition to focusing our attention on appropriate curricular approaches, we will touch briefly on several curricular approaches to avoid.

 While the first chapter of the course provides an overview of general considerations and approaches for early childhood curriculum, assessment, and evaluation, later chapters of the course will take a more in-depth look at appropriate curriculum for various age groups such as infants & toddlers, preschoolers, and primary school children.
 Curricular considerations for integrating specific content areas such as language and literacy, math and science, and social studies and expressive arts will also be discussed.